July 31, 2017 By Nathaly Pesantez

-The Long Island City waterfront is slated to see further development in the coming years, as the city announced a fleshed out proposal for a massive project in the Anable Basin.
+The Long Island City waterfront is slated to see further development in the coming years, as the city announced a fleshed out proposal for a massive project by Anable Basin.

 The New York City Economic Development Corporation (EDC) has selected TF Cornerstone, the Manhattan-based real-estate firm, to develop a 1.524 million-square foot area in a mixed-use project, which is set to include nearly 1,000 residential units, a public school, and thousands of square feet of office and industrial space.